imamousenotacat/re-browser-use/README.md

 python examples\nopecha_cloudflare_no_playwright.py
 ```

-You will get something very similar to the animated gif above [animated gif above](#using-proton-vpn.gif).
+You will get something very similar to the [animated gif above](#using-proton-vpn.gif).
 This is the code of the example file:

 ```python
 import asyncio